jayp/jayp-blog/content/posts/2013-03-08-on-the-importance-of-shipping.markdown

 this limitation to the forefront.

-Our team manager proclaimed that the restart limitation was "embarrassingly bad." *And, indeed, it was.* However, before anyone could delve any further on this, a colleague aptly responded with the following lean development mantra:
+Our team manager proclaimed that the restart limitation was "embarrassingly bad." _And, indeed, it was._ However, before anyone could delve any further on this, a colleague aptly responded with the following lean development mantra:

-{% blockquote Reid Hoffman, LinkedIn Founder %}
+> If you are not embarrassed by the first version of your product, you've launched too late.

-If you are not embarrassed by the first version of your product, you've launched too late.
+>

-{% endblockquote %}
+> Reid Hoffman, LinkedIn Founder

 Without any further discussion, everyone realized that it was acceptable -- maybe even expected -- to be embarrassed by our first release.